10 Reverse Culture Shocks by an Expat in France

 9. Driving everywhere

-In Paris where we live, the schools, restaurants, grocery stores, sports activities, pharmacies, etc are all within walking distance.
+In cities like Paris, the schools, restaurants, grocery stores, sports activities, pharmacies, etc are all within walking distance.
 Plus parking is a hassle, so we simply avoid taking the car.

 ☞ READ MORE: What to know before driving in France